A Seminar for Bachelor students and an Advanced Seminar for Master students are offered each semester.

 Traffic shaping within TSN plays a critical role in managing network resources by prioritizing time-sensitive data, reducing latency, and preventing congestion.
 The IEEE standards define several traffic shapers (Credit-Based Shaper, Time-Aware Shaper, and Asynchronous Traffic Shaper) to achieve different types of guarantees and reliability for real-time applications.

-In the seminar, we will take a deep dive into these traffic shaping methods, highlighting their features and benefits.
-We will also explore their interaction with other TSN features, including per-stream filtering and policing.
+In this seminar topic, we will take a deep dive into these traffic shaping methods, highlighting their features and benefits.
+We will also explore their interaction with other TSN features such as per-stream filtering and policing or time synchronization.
+The goal is to identify dependencies and synergies that enable more complex and powerful network operations.

 Supervisor: Lucas Haug